syncfusion-content/javascript-docs/js/api/ejResizable.md

-Used to group sets of resizeable items.
+Used to group sets of resizable items.